FIFO – What is FIFO?

 FIFO vs. LIFO example

-FIFO states that if the company then sold 500 widgets on Wednesday, their cost of goods sold for those 500 widgets is £1 per widget, or $500 (recorded on the income statement).
-That’s because this was the cost of each of the first widgets in their stock.
-The remaining 500 widgets would then be allocated to the company’s ending stock at £1.25 each (recorded on the balance sheet), resulting in an ending stock balance of £625.00.
+FIFO states that if the company then sold 500 pairs of socks on Wednesday, their cost of goods sold for those 500 pairs is £3 per pair, or £1,500 (recorded on the income statement).
+This is because this was the cost of each of the first pairs of socks in their stock.